Skip to main content

 An official website of the United States government

-Dr. Aniruddha Ganguly has responsibilities for providing guidance to the planning, development, implementation, and evaluation of assigned biomedical research programs including, molecular diagnostic technologies, extracellular RNA/exosome/extracellular vesicles in cancer diagnosis, brain tumor research and clinical trials, evaluation of Biomarker, Imaging and Quality of Life Studies Funding Program and core correlative science studies.
+Dr. Aniruddha Ganguly is responsible for providing guidance to the planning, development, implementation, and evaluation of assigned biomedical research programs.
+These include molecular diagnostic technologies, extracellular RNA/exosome/extracellular vesicles in cancer diagnosis, brain tumor research, and clinical trials evaluation for the Biomarker, Imaging, and Quality of Life Studies Funding Program, as well as core correlative science studies.
 He organizes and hosts Cancer Diagnosis Program Science Sessions.
 He has developed Program Project (P01) Development Guidance to support P01 investigators, particularly new investigators in their pre-application development stage.

-He has expertise in mechanisms of tumor development and metastasis, tumor microenvironment, tumor cell-macrophage interactions, biospecimen processing and banking, cancer biomarkers, clinical assay development, molecular analysis technologies and informatics technology for cancer research, and cancer health disparities research.
+He has expertise in mechanisms of tumor development and metastasis, tumor microenvironment, tumor cell-macrophage interactions, biospecimen processing and banking, cancer biomarkers, clinical assay development, molecular analysis technologies/informatics technology for cancer research, and cancer health disparities research.

 He received many awards including, Bharat Gaurav (Pride of India) (2010) from India, excellence in teaching awards (2007 & 2011) from Harvard Medical School, Partners in Excellence Award from Mass General Hospital/Partners HealthCare (2009), NCI Director’s Awards of Merit (2014 & 2015), and NIH Director’s Award (2024).